hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **3 - dermis &rarr; sebaceous gland**

 This looks correct, but both in Uberon and FMA is part of the epidermis.
-It will need to bed edited.
+It will need to be edited.

 **4 - dermis &rarr; eccrine sweat gland**

 This looks correct, but both in Uberon and FMA is part of the epidermis.
-It will need to bed edited.
+It will need to be edited.

 **5 - dermis &rarr; apocrine gland**

 This looks correct, but both in Uberon and FMA is part of the epidermis.
-It will need to bed edited.
+It will need to be edited.

 **6 - dermis &rarr; vasculature of integument**